[Updated and final 14 July 2021]

 - Megan Ryan (All round)

 Although young Rhys has qualified for the all round, his focus will be on the pommel.
-After gold at the 2018 Europeans and bronze at the 2019 World Championships, he will be expected a medal in Tokyo if he's fully fit.
-Megan Ryan was first reserve on the women's side after her 2019 World Championship performances and with North Korea pulling out, she gets the call.
+After gold at the 2018 Europeans and bronze at the 2019 World Championships, he will be expecting a medal in Tokyo if he's fully fit.
+Megan Ryan was first reserve on the women's side after her 2019 World Championship performances and with North Korea pulling out, she got the call.

 Hockey - 16

 The Irish women's team has qualified for Tokyo 2020.
 It will be the first time we have been represented in the traditional team sports by women.
 Ireland will play Britain, Germany, Netherlands, India and South Africa in the groups.
 The squad of 16 was named on the 21st of June.